Build on iOS

 4. Authorize the Mobile Payments SDK

 The AuthorizationManager handles authorization for the Mobile Payments SDK.
 Call the authorize() method with an OAuth access token and location ID.
-If you're testing your application in the Square Sandbox, you can use your personal access token and location ID from the Sandbox tab in your Developer Dashboard.
+If you're testing your application in the Square Sandbox, you can use your personal access token and location ID from the Sandbox tab in your Developer Console.

 Important